jjxie/Active-year-range-checker/README.md

 ### Start the application
 1. Start the Server

-  python -m SimpleHTTPServer
+- In the terminal enter: python -m SimpleHTTPServer

-  Then visit http://localhost:8000 on your browser
+- Then visit http://localhost:8000 on your browser

 2. Navigate to "active-year-range/" folder on the browser